 Heidi Van Sewell spent years in Italy before she became one of Rick Steves Europe's leading experts on the country.
 She spends 12 weeks a year there, researching Rick's guidebooks and leading tours.
 She has lead every Italy tour that Rick Steves Europe offers.
-When she's not exploring Italy's "Back Doors," she manages Rick's Tour Sales department.
+When she's not exploring Italy's "Back Doors," she manages Rick's Tour Sales & Service department.

 How did you get interested in Italy?

 I went to Italy for the first time when I was 15 years old on a student exchange program.
 I lived in a suburb of Milan.
 I had never been there before, and I studied at a school specific to scientific subjects.
 It was very challenging because I didn't really have an interest in science — let alone being able to learn it in a foreign language!
 But it forced me to work on my language skills a lot.